ue bot icon

 • Few people would be surprised to learn that, as a rule, we must prefer to say yes to the requests of someone we know and like.
 What might be startling to note, however, is that this simple rule is used in hundreds of ways by total strangers to get us to comply with the requests.

-• Although it is generally acknowledged that good looking people have an advantage in social interaction, recent findings indicate that we may have sorely underestimated the size and reach of that advantage.
+• Although it is generally acknowledged that good-looking people have an advantage in social interaction, recent findings indicate that we may have sorely underestimated the size and reach of that advantage.
 There seems to be a click, whirr response to attractive people…The response itself falls into a category that social scientists call “halo effects.”
 A halo effect occurs when one positive characteristic of a person dominates the way that person is viewed by others.

 • We like people who are similar to us.
-This fact seems to hold true whether the similarity is in the area opinions, personality traits, background, or lifestyle.
+This fact seems to hold true whether the similarity is in the area of opinions, personality traits, background, or lifestyle.
 Consequently, those who wish to be liked in order to increase our compliance can accomplish that purpose by appearing similar to us in any of a wide variety of ways.

 • Many sales training programs now urge trainers to “mirror and match” the customer’s body posture, mood, and verbal style, as similarities along each of these dimensions have been shown to lead to positive results.

-• Although there are limits to our gullibility – especially when we can be sure that the flatterer is trying to manipulate us – we tend, as a rule, to believe praise and to like those who provided it, oftentimes but it is clearly false.
+• Although there are limits to our gullibility – especially when we can be sure that the flatterer is trying to manipulate us – we tend, as a rule, to believe praise and to like those who provided it, oftentimes, but it is clearly false.

 • For the most part, we like things that are familiar to us.